 Frequently Asked Questions about Advance Parole

-Q: What is USCIS?
+Q: What is the USCIS?

 A: USCIS stands for U.S. Citizenship and Immigration Services.
-It is the agency of the U.S. government principally responsible in matters dealing with aliens in the United States.
+It is the agency of the U.S. government principally responsible for matters dealing with aliens in the United States.
 This includes jurisdiction over applications for Advance Parole.
 Prior to March of 2003, the USCIS was called the Immigration and Naturalization Service (INS).
 For a brief period of time, it was known as the Bureau of Citizenship and Immigration Services (BCIS).
 It is also sometimes just referred to as the CIS.
 For purposes of this web site, we use the current accepted name of U.S. Citizenship and Immigration Services or USCIS.

 Q: What is Advance Parole?